lyokha/nginx-healthcheck-plugin/README.md

 The intermediate *makeSubrequest* catches possible *5xx* and other bad HTTP statuses received from the upstream to prevent the periodic checks from throwing exceptions.
-Additionally, checking the response status can be used for alerting that all servers in the upstream have failed.
+Additionally, checking the response status in the intermediate location can be used for alerting that all servers in the upstream have failed.

-For shared upstreams the periodic check services can be made shared as well, in which case the corresponding service variables must be added into the list of directive *haskell_service_var_in_shm*.
+As soon as faulty servers from *normal* upstreams may appear arbitrarily in different worker processes, it makes sense to monitor them using *merged view*, i.e. via URL */stat/merge*.

 Corner cases
 ------------